MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMMaintenanceWindow.md

 ```

 ### -MaintenanceWindowName

-Specifies the name of the maintenance window.
+Specify the name of the maintenance window to configure.

 ```yaml
 Type: String